 - AmTrust, a Fortune 500 insurer, in an SEC investigation, in putative class actions and derivative suits following AmTrust’s restatement of earnings.

-- Vale S.A. in class actions alleging fraud in connection with disclosures relating to the collapse of the Fundão dam in Brazil.
+- Vale S.A. in class actions alleging fraud in connection with disclosures relating to the collapse in Brazil of the Fundão dam, and additional class actions alleging fraud in connection with disclosures relating to the collapse of the Brumadinho dam in Brazil.

-- Investcorp in a suit by a hedge fund seeking over $200 million on grounds of negligent misrepresentation and breach of contract.
+- Investcorp in a trial of a suit by a hedge fund seeking over $200 million on grounds of negligent misrepresentation.

 - Major companies, public and private, in DOJ, USAO, SEC, State AG and other investigations.

 - Corvex Management and The Related Companies in a two-week arbitration (the result of which was publicly disclosed) that resulted in invalidating all material anti-shareholder defenses of CommonWealth REIT, whose Trustees Corvex/Related ultimately removed in a consent solicitation.
 Many major media outlets described the outcome as a “major victory” for Corvex/Related.

 - On behalf of Goldman Sachs, Citigroup, Merrill Lynch, Morgan Stanley, UBS and BNY Mellon Capital Markets – after three years of litigation – Mr. Kirsch obtained the voluntary dismissal of a putative class action arising from BNYM’s foreign exchange business, alleging violation of the federal securities laws in connection with underwriting $2 billion of securities for BNYM.